BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ### Optional extra information

 Custom reference databases can be created using `kraken2-build --download-library`, `--download-taxonomy` and `--build` [commands](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#custom-databases).
 Mick Wattson has written [Perl scripts](https://github.com/mw55309/Kraken_db_install_scripts) to aid in customisation.
-Example of creation of custom databases by the Loman lab can be found [here](http://porecamp.github.io/2017/metagenomics.html).
+An example of the creation of custom databases by the Loman lab can be found [here](http://porecamp.github.io/2017/metagenomics.html).

 Run `kraken2` on the sanitized `workshop.reads.fastq` file provided in this tutorial using the `kraken2_workshop_db`.